A sensible man watches for problems ahead and prepares to meet them. The simpleton never looks, and suffers the consequences. (Proverbs 27:12)

 After getting your money, hold it firmly, let it stay in your hands and thank God, the Divine Providence who makes it possible for you to earn your keep.

-Realizing the hardship that you went through to earn your wage, you will soon resolve to making every cent matter.
+Realizing the hardship that you went through to earn your wage, you will soon resolve to make every cent matter.

 Of course, don’t forget to give God’s part and your offering.